 We also have a farming business raising egg-laying chickens and ducks.
-We are up to about 300 chickens and nearly 2 dozen ducks.
+At our largest, we had about 300 chickens and nearly 2 dozen ducks.
 Our flock is mixed with a variety of breeds which lay multi-colored eggs so when you open one of our egg cartons, it’s like Easter every day!

 Finally, we are raising our three boys here on the farm and trying to give them an experience of living close to the land, knowing where your food comes from, and learning useful skills that will serve them in life no matter where they end up.